What Is Contract Warehousing?

-- Private warehousing: When a company uses a private warehouse, it owns or leases the warehouse building and is 100% responsible for managing inventory and warehouse operations.
-This approach is highly involved and requires a hefty investment.
+- Private warehousing: When a wholesaler or manufacturer uses a private warehouse, it owns or leases the warehouse building and is 100% responsible for managing inventory and warehouse operations.
+This approach is highly involved and requires a hefty investment compared to other warehousing options.
 Typically, it takes 30 years to see a return on investment when a company builds a private warehouse.

 - Public warehousing: Under public warehousing or shared warehouse space, the client does not contract for a dedicated amount of space or resources.
 Instead, they share the warehouse with other clients.
 They pay a monthly bill based on the number of pallets that come in and out so they can occupy more or less warehouse space depending on their inventory needs.
 While the client only pays for the space they use, the warehouse operates on a first-come, first-served basis.
 A public warehouse may not always have the space you need if your inventory fluctuates often.
 Usually, these warehouses work best for short-term storage needs, such as seasonal inventory.

-- Contract warehousing: Since a contract warehouse dedicates a certain amount of space on a long-term basis, it’s the best option for companies with a consistent inventory volume.
+- Contract warehousing: Contract warehousing, also known as dedicated warehousing, is when a company outsources warehouse operations to a larger facility or 3PL.
+Since a contract warehouse dedicates a certain amount of space on a long-term basis, it’s the best option for companies with a consistent inventory volume.
 Contracts usually last years so they work well for medium- and long-term storage needs.